chetan25/nestJs-graphql-rest/README.md

 This is a simple practice repository to try out NestJs and see how to implement basic Rest and Graphql endpoints with it.

+##### Walk through of NestJs core packages

+- `@nestjs/common` - Contains functions, classes that we need from Nest to perform actions like pipe, services, controller.
+- `@nestjs/platform-express` - Its a binding for Express, so that we can use Express with NestJs
+- `reflect-metadata` - Helps with decorators.

 ## Scope

 - Rest Endpoints